EnergyInnovation/eps-us/docs/remapping.md

 - Agriculture and waste management are displayed individually in output graphs and are not displayed as part of the "Industry" sector in the web interface.

 - Agriculture has special handling with respect to the "shift from animal to nonanimal products" policy lever, though this lever could be disabled in the web interface.

-- The only possible exception is the "Iron and Steel" industry, which is not an energy supplier and does not have any process emissions policies that can affect it.
-The iron and steel industry can be remapped to another industry that also (1) is not an energy supplier and (2) does not have any process emissions policies that can affect it.
-For example, it could be remapped to the "Aluminum" industry.
-But this is not recommended, because (1) it would be a lot of work to update the relevant input variables, particularly financial ones such as indst/FoISaGPbE, and (2) a future EPS release might add a policy lever that reduces iron and steel process emissions, and the remapping would need to be undone in order to upgrade to that or any subsequent EPS release.

 ## Industrial Process Emissions Policies<a name="industrial_process_emissions_policies"></a>